 - URL - Uniform Resource Locator is your website's address. https://www.hostwinds.com is where you can find all of the documents and files for the Hostwinds website using the URL.

-- VPS – Virtual Private Server is used to reference a service that is between our Shared and Business Hosting services and our Dedicated Server Plans.
-These are very affordable, highly scalable to meet your needs, root access so you have full control over your server, and support several different Linux and Windows Operating systems.
+- VPS - Virtual Private Server is used to reference a service between our Shared and Business Hosting services and our Dedicated Server Plans.
+These are very affordable, highly scalable to meet your needs, root access, so you have full control over your server and support several different Linux and Windows Operating systems.

 - WYSIWYG - What You See Is What You Get is the meaning of this acronym and is used commonly in many applications to quickly and easily create website pages and content with little to no coding to get your website and all of the pages looking exactly how you want.

-- XML – XML is a variation of HTML, in that it stores data in a text-based, easy-to-read file.
-The primary difference is that XML pages are generally not designed for directly rendering to a page.
-Typically, these are used for a specific application or process to store data in an easy-to-manipulate and light-weight form.
+- XML - XML is a variation of HTML, in that it stores data in a text-based, easy-to-read file.
+The primary difference is that XML pages are generally not designed for direct rendering to a page.
+Typically, these are used for a specific application or process to store data in an easy-to-manipulate and lightweight form.